speakeasy-api/jsonpath/README.md

 It is build to be webasm compatible.
 A playground application is also included.

 Everything within RFC9535 is in scope.
 Grammars outside RFC 9535 are not in scope.
-For using `=~` to dynamically represent a matched regex is not in scope.
+For example, using `=~` to dynamically represent a matched regex is not in scope.

 ## Installation

-This application is included in the [speakeasy](https://github.com/speakeasy-api/speakeasy) CLI, but available as a stand-alone library.
+This application is included in the [speakeasy](https://github.com/speakeasy-api/speakeasy) CLI, but is also available as a standalone library.

 ## ABNF grammar